luojiahai/luojiahai.github.io/content/posts/foundations-of-transformers-inference.md

 #### Fetch offline model (Internet not required)

 The pipeline loads the model directly from your local storage.
-In this case of offline inference, parameters task, model and tokenizer are required to build a pipeline.

 ```python
 >>> model = transformers.AutoModelForSequenceClassification.from_pretrained(pretrained_model_name_or_path='path/to/model')